-We love to meet with prospective students and with enough advance notice we are usually able to accommodate visits during normal business hours.
-To set up an appointment, please email firstname.lastname@example.org.
-If you plan to attend Mines’ general info session and campus tour (and/or housing tour), please set those up first through the admissions office, and indicate in your email to the department the dates and times you will have available.
+We love to meet with prospective students when possible, and with enough advance notice we may be able to accommodate your visit during normal business hours.
+To set up an appointment, please email email@example.com.
+We encourage you to sign up for the Mines’ general info session and campus tour (and/or housing tour) first through the admissions office.
+Indicate in your email to the department the dates and times you will have available.
 Department meetings generally take 25-45 minutes.

 How will my AP/IB credits be treated?

 The Registrar’s Office oversees the evaluation of AP/IB/concurrent enrollment credits.
 Please see the following website for a chart of AP/IB scores and what they will count for at Mines: https://www.mines.edu/registrar/advanced-placement/